 Llewellyn Hall Funding

-Canberra Symphony Orchestra Community Outreach
+Canberra Symphony Orchestra Community Outreach Program

-The Canberra Symphony Orchestra receives funding under this program to increase accessibility and engagement in music across the community including performing in non traditional places, regional ensemble touring and presenting new Australian work.
+The Canberra Symphony Orchestra receives funding under the Community Outreach Program to increase accessibility and engagement in music across the community including those experiencing disadvantage, and for the Orchestra to access Llewellyn Hall for its concerts.